What Is ADR Or Alternative Dispute Resolution?

 Specialist Evaluation and Collaborative Divorce Cases

-A divorce case has good potential of turning into a bitterly contested legal dispute.
-A collaborative approach is used so that both parties can come over their “win or lose”mentality.
+A divorce case has a good potential of turning into a bitterly contested legal dispute.
+A collaborative approach is used so that both parties can come over their “win or lose” mentality.
 During this process, attorneys for both spouses keep representing them.
 Depending on the requirements, some financial professionals, family counselors, and other professionals are brought into the negotiation.
 Several group sessions are held to discuss the case and reach an agreement on issues such as child custody, alimony, division of property and visitation rights.

 Alternative dispute resolution can be an evaluation and mediation process.
 Legal professionals having specialized training and experience in a particular field may oversee the proceeding.
 For example, if there is a lawsuit about construction issue, both parties may present their case in front of a neutral person who is both a lawyer and an architect.
-Compared to a judge or jury, an attorney with an architect qualification will have better knowledge of construction techniques.
+Compared to a judge or jury, an attorney with an architect qualification will have a better knowledge of construction techniques.
 Such a person as neutral mediator will be more acceptable to both parties.

 ADR is a good solution if you want to shorten the litigation process.
 Irrespective of what type of ADR solution you choose, you will need services of a competent legal professional who will help you protect your interests.
-Call Gwinnett County bankruptcy attorney Keith Cornwell now if you plan to resolve your case out of the court.
+Call Atlanta bankruptcy attorney Keith Cornwell now if you plan to resolve your case out of the court.